BEST way to fly

 • $30 to get fingerprinted.
 This fingerprint card goes in with your dues and your CAP membership application.

 • Approximately $100 - $150 to purchase the white aviator shirt, the CAP name plate, and gray pants or skirt that make up the major portion of the CAP required uniform.
 This amount could be less if you already own medium gray slacks or Dockers or a medium gray skirt.
-The squadron will loan you the Senior Member (SM) epaulets for your uniform.
+NOTE: Female members have a choice between a skirt or slacks.
+The squadron will provide you the Senior Member (SM) epaulets for your uniform.
 You will need the SM epaulets for the first six months.
 Then, when you are promoted to Second Lieutenant, the squadron will, at no cost to you, exchange your SM epaulets for the gold bar, Second Lieutenant (2d Lt) epaulets.

 • The squadron will also award you with chrome plated "Aircrew Wings" to wear on your uniform once you have completed the Mission Scanner qualifications.